satai-work/task-2/README.md

-# Simple deploy elasticsearch cluester
+# Simple deploy elasticsearch cluster

 ## Installation
 1. add hosts as many as you need to /etc/ansible/staging inventory in group elasticsearch_cluster or create your host inventory named elasticsearch_cluster